SIProject/SIPNewsBundle/README.md

 ======================================

-The bundle implements the news on the site, there is also the opportunity to share the news site and news on the home page (using the checkboxes in the admin onmayn)
+The bundle implements the news on the site, there is also the opportunity to share the news site and news on the home page (using the checkboxes in the admin on mayn), allow orm and mongodb

 Installation
 ============